-Work closely with the Development Project Manager and Strategic Asset Projects Manager to ensure that knowledge of ongoing Development and Major Refurbishment work and negotiations with others is shared and reported on regularly to Heads of Service/SMT/Board and other relevant Departments
+Work closely with the Development Project Manager and Strategic Asset Projects Manager to ensure that knowledge of ongoing Development and Major Refurbishment work and negotiations with others is shared and reported on regularly to Heads of Service/SMT/Board and other relevant Departments.

 Act as an ambassador of the Group developing potential for new business opportunities and increasing the Group’s profile and networks within the sector.